 You are a beneficial shareholder if a brokerage firm, bank, trustee or other agent, referred to as a "nominee," holds your shares.
-This is often called ownership in "street name" because your name does not appear on our list of registered shareholders maintained with our transfer agent, American Stock Transfer & Trust Company.
+This is often called ownership in "street name" because your name does not appear on the list of our registered shareholders maintained with our transfer agent.
 If you hold shares in street name, you will receive voting instructions from your brokerage firm, bank, trustee or other nominee.
 If you are a beneficial shareholder and would like to vote in person, then you must attend our annual meeting, bring valid photo identification, bring a brokerage statement validating your share ownership as of the record date and obtain a legal proxy from your broker, bank or other nominee to vote the shares that are held for your benefit, attach it to your completed proxy card and deliver it in person.